 “The more people use my inventions, the better the country will be.” - Sakichi Toyoda

-The switch from rear-wheel drive to front-wheel drive was common during the time, but the company one-upped their competitors by increasing the wheelbase and offers models with larger engines.
+The switch from rear-wheel drive to front-wheel drive was common during the time, but the company one-upped its competitors by increasing the wheelbase and offering models with larger engines.
 Adding to this, they were one of the first to transversely mount their engine.
 This allowed for a smaller engine compartment, more room for passengers, and more weight on the front wheels for added grip.

 These innovations are just some of the many reasons this vehicle beat out competitors, sold well, and still sells well to this day.
 The Camry has a legacy of being a well-engineered, reliable vehicle, and this legacy continues to this day.

 From the stereotypical boxiness of the 1980s to the sleek futuristic look of today, Toyota has continued to innovate and improve the Camry over the ages.

 The first two generations had a similar style that grew more streamlined as the models improved.
 The second generation started to sell a station wagon-styled model that was longer and had a hatched rear door for storage.

 Their engines started at 1.8-liter, but they also offered a 2.0-liter version.
 Both had the option of having either a fully automatic transmission or a manual transmission.

 The third generation, starting in 1992, had that classic smooth 90s style and offered quite a few upgrades alongside.

 Firstly, the models were slightly larger than their older counterparts.
 This moved them from the compact class to the midsize class.